Call now on 0844 774 1112 to get a great rate for your project and a guaranteed delivery Nationwide.

 PASMA or the pre-fabricated access manufacturers association work with the health and safety executive and other government bodies.
 They set standards as to access equipment and scaffold tower also podium steps and ladders.
 This organisation sets the standards by which manufacturers must follow based on findings they receive from manufacturers and health and safety officers.
 Training and advice is also given to end users to make sure that they are certificated to correct scaffold and meet all the relevant safety requirements.

-You don’t need any specific skills or special equipment to put up tower.
+You don’t need any specific skills or special equipment to put up a tower.
 You should always follow the manufacturers instruction manual step-by-step.
-Here is an overview of how to errect a scaffold tower but this shouldn’t be taken as an instruction manual, which you should follow to get a safe structure.
+Here is an overview of how to erect an access tower but this shouldn’t be taken as an instruction manual, which you should follow to get a safe structure.

 Firstly you start off with the casters which are the wheels and the adjustable legs attach these two together.
 Then find the smallest frames in the set that you have.
 Take the span frame and push the casters and legs and then the ladder frame and repeat this process.